BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Contrary to distant probes, you can place as many local probes as you want.
 Even probes inside other probe areas are allowed.
 The lighting of the smallest probes always gets priority over the lighting of a larger probe that covers the same area.
 With local probes, you fine-tune illumination and reflections where the distant probe, or a larger local probe proves to be insufficient.

-Since I make levels mostly for one picture, I always use Distant one and then move it around to tune the lighting for my needs
+Since I make levels mostly for one picture, I always use `Distant` one and then move it around to tune the lighting for my needs

-Whenever you make changes with a probe, you need to save your level in order for the light probe to save the rendered hdri maps. !!!
-If you have a lot of LightProbes, EACH LightProbe will render the map for EACH LightingResources in the trigger, so rendering will take some time !!!
+Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `"HDRi"` maps
+!!!
+If you have a lot of `LightProbes`, EACH `LightProbe` will render the map for EACH `LightingResources` in the trigger, so rendering will take some time !!!

 ### TileConstruction
 You build walls, roofs, floors, and other repetitve things with this thing